Too big to fail: Breaking up the largest banks

 More than fifty economists, financial experts, bankers, finance industry groups, and banks themselves have called for breaking up large banks into smaller institutions.
 This is advocated both to limit risk to the financial system posed by the largest banks as well as to limit their political influence.

 For example, economist Joseph Stiglitz wrote in 2009 that: "In the United States, the United Kingdom, and elsewhere, large banks have been responsible for the bulk of the [bailout] cost to taxpayers.
 America has let 106 smaller banks go bankrupt this year alone.
 It's the mega-banks that present the mega-costs ... banks that are too big to fail are too big to exist.
 If they continue to exist, they must exist in what is sometimes called a 'utility' model, meaning that they are heavily regulated."
-He also wrote about several causes of the crisis related to the size, incentives, and interconnection of the mega-banks.
+He also wrote about several causes of the subprime mortgage crisis related to the size, incentives, and interconnection of the mega-banks.